PPL Corporation (PPL) is ready for next Episode as it posted an annual sales of 7,902 M - News Daemon

 Technical Analysis of PPL Corporation (PPL)

-PPL Corporation (NYSE: PPL) saw its 5-day average volume 5.26 million, a negative change from its year-to-date volume of 5.72 million.
-As of the previous 9 days, the stock’s Stochastic %D was 80.56%.
-Additionally, its Average True Range was 0.53.
+The latest stats from [PPL Corporation, PPL] show that its last 5-days average volume of 3.51 million was inferior to 5.58 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 56.87%.
+Additionally, its Average True Range was 0.48.

-At the time of writing, stock’s 50-day Moving Average is $27.71, while its 200-day Moving Average is $28.15.
-Nevertheless, the first resistance level for the watch stands at $28.73 in the near term.
-At $28.90, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $29.08.
-If the price goes on to break the first support level at $28.38, it is likely to go to the next support level at $28.20.
-Assuming the price breaks the second support level, the third support level stands at $28.03.
+At the time of writing, stock’s 50-day Moving Average is $27.69, while its 200-day Moving Average is $28.19.
+Now, the first resistance to watch is $28.90.
+This is followed by the second major resistance level at $29.11.
+The third major resistance level sits at $29.32.
+If the price goes on to break the first support level at $28.48, it is likely to go to the next support level at $28.27.
+Assuming the price breaks the second support level, the third support level stands at $28.06.

 PPL Corporation (NYSE: PPL) Key Stats